Lucianod28/Ada-project/README.md

 * What kinds of products are often bought together?
 * What is the seasonality of various transactions?
 What are the rush hours?
-* Are there any longterm trends in spending?
+* Are there any long-term trends in spending?
 * How discounts impact sales?
 Who uses discounts most and what for?